algolia/algoliasearch-client-java/README.md

 ## 📝 Examples

 You can find code samples in the [Algolia's API Clients playground](https://github.com/algolia/api-clients-playground/tree/master/java/src/main/java).

+## ❓ Troubleshooting

+Encountering an issue?
+Before reaching out to support, we recommend heading to our [FAQ](https://www.algolia.com/doc/api-client/troubleshooting/faq/java/) where you will find answers for the most common issues and gotchas with the client.

 ## 📄 License
 Algolia Java API Client is an open-sourced software licensed under the [MIT license](LICENSE.md).